20

 Why Should You Hire Someone To Write Your Content?

 You’ve built your company, and you know your customers.
 The next step in your agenda is to start bringing more business to your website.
-Everyone wants to get to the top of Google, but most people are under the impression that there’s some secret trick to it, that the write web-builder is going to know how to get you listed at the very top.
+Everyone wants to get to the top of Google, but most people are under the impression that there’s some secret trick to it, that the right web-builder is going to know how to get you listed at the very top.
 Fifteen years ago, this COULD have happened.
 Some designers used less-than-scrupulous methods to put sites that were pretty awful as the first ones you’d see when you did a search.
 However, in the past few years, the big search engines like Google, Bing, and Yahoo have adapted their algorithms so that sites with better content pop up on top.
 That’s right, you’ll find information you can actually use!
 You may have experienced this and not even noticed it.

 Content goes beyond being King.
 It’s kind of like the Aslan of all web creation (sorry for the literary reference there; if you don’t know what it means, just think of the highest muckity-muck in the universe you can think of.
 The Bill Gates to Microsoft, the head of the United Nations to, well, the United Nations.
 That kind of thing.)
 SEO is still important, of course, but now it needs to be worked into really great content.
 A good content writer will know how to pull out the information your customers are looking for, then write articles and blog posts about it in a way that reaches your target audiences.
 This can include using regular, conversational tones, skipping industry jargon, and so on.